GenAI-Gurus/phronesis/system-tests/README.md

 ## Test Structure
 - All test files use Playwright and share helpers from `utils/userHelpers.ts`.
 - Tests are named after the feature or flow they cover.
+- Chat system tests use Playwright to robustly check for AI replies, not just user messages.
+- System test selectors and approach have been updated for Chatscope UI (contenteditable input).
+- **Troubleshooting:** If the backend/API is not returning AI replies, check the API logs for errors.

+## Known Limitations
+- Frontend unit tests for chat UI have been skipped due to jsdom limitations.
+- E2E coverage for chat UI is provided via Playwright.

 ## DO NOT place system tests in frontend/ anymore!